danvufs/o1-preview-gpt-pro/README.md

 Your chatbot will be live at `http://localhost:3000`.

 ### **Note**
- You need to have OpenAI key that supports o1-preview-gpt model to run this project.
+ You need to have an OpenAI key that supports o1-preview-gpt model to run this project.
 You can get the key from [OpenAI](https://platform.openai.com/)